Film Review: Germany, Year Zero (Germania anno zero, 1948)

 (source: tmdb.org)

-For Roberto Rossellini Germany, Year Zero was more personal film than first two parts of trilogy - Rome, Open City and Paisan.
-This film was dedicated to his son Romano who had died of appendicitis two years earlier and Edmund Moeschke, young circus acrobat without any acting experience, was cast in the main role mainly on the account of physically resembling director’s son.
-Rossellini, however, got the idea of making the film while visiting Berlin and noticing certain similarities and differences between Italy and Germany, concluding that the conditions of the latter would be best depicted on screen in Neorealist style.
-While some of the techniques – like shooting on locations and use of non-professional actors – were maintained, some of the scenes were shot in Cinecitta studios, and that included some of the German actors and crew having to travel to Italy where they found economic conditions and climate much preferable to their bleak and devastated homeland, that some refused to leave.
-This just shows how devastated Germany was in post-war years.
-Rossellini captured this not only through panoramic shots of blocks of random buildings, but also through script, co-written by Max Kolpe and Carlo Lizzani, which shows even bigger devastation within people, whose entire lives got turned upside down, every tradition and certainty of the past got swept away and whose morality got swept away by endless need to provide small quantities of food every day.
-Rossellini doesn’t go all the way when showing consequences of the collapse of very German concepts of law, order and discipline.
-While criminality is rampant, the crimes are still rather petty, and some of its darker aspects like prostitution and paedophilia are just implied.
-All that makes Edmund’s actions near the end more shocking and film’s conclusion even more bleak.
-Rossellini’s pessimism is underlined with the almost complete lack of characters audience could sympathise with.
-The closest among them is father, played by veteran silent era actor Ernst Pittschau, who expresses the regret at the choice his country made during his life, resulting in losing world wars and rampant inflation.
+Rossellini captured this not only through panoramic shots of blocks of random buildings, but also through the script, co-written by Max Kolpe and Carlo Lizzani, which shows an even bigger devastation within people, whose entire lives were turned upside down, every tradition and certainty of the past was swept away, and whose morality was eroded by the endless need to procure small quantities of food every day.
+Rossellini doesn’t go all the way when showing the consequences of the collapse of very German concepts of law, order and discipline.
+While criminality is rampant, the crimes are still rather petty, and some of its darker aspects like prostitution and paedophilia are only implied.
+All that makes Edmund’s actions near the end more shocking and the film’s conclusion even bleaker.
+Rossellini’s pessimism is underlined by the almost complete lack of characters the audience could sympathise with.
+The closest among them is the father, played by veteran silent-era actor Ernst Pittschau, who expresses regret at the choices his country made during his life, resulting in losing world wars and rampant inflation.

 RATING: 6/10 (++)